 Assistant Professor of Chemistry

 Dr. Steven Kalman grew up in Hillsdale, NJ.
 After graduating from Pascack Valley High School in 2006, Dr. Kalman went on to study chemistry at Muhlenberg College in Allentown, PA.
 At Muhlenberg, Dr. Kalman got his first taste of inorganic chemistry while performing undergraduate research on the synthesis, characterization, and application of tungsten complexes of chiral tetraamine ligands.
 He also had additional opportunities to do undergraduate research in organometallic chemistry at North Carolina State University and the University of Virginia.
 After graduating with a B.S. in chemistry from Muhlenberg College in 2010, Dr. Kalman pursued a Ph.D. in inorganic chemistry at the University of Virginia in Charlottesville, VA where he studied C-H activation and C-C bond forming reactions with iron complexes as well as hydrocarbon functionalization using iodine oxides.
 After earning his Ph.D. in 2015, Dr. Kalman happily moved back to NJ where he is currently an assistant professor of chemistry at Stockton University.
-In his spare time, Dr. Kalman enjoys spending time with his wife and daughter.
+In his spare time, Dr. Kalman enjoys spending time with his wife and two kids.

 Ph.D., Inorganic Chemistry, University of Virginia, 2015